Nehorai-Peisach/FakeLook/README.md

 $ npm run i
 ```
 ## Run:
-run `run.bat` to run client and servers at the same time.
+Run `run.bat` to run client and servers at the same time.
 ### or:
 in terminal:
 ```